The Bookkeeping Project Part 10

 Yeah, I did that.
 What started happening is, as clients came in, I would just give them a fixed price quote and then they'd either accept or reject quotes.
 I've gone through and I've done a whole review of my pricing.
 What I've done in there is, I've updated my team capacity spreadsheet.
 This was really, really good because I … Look, honestly, I hope that the bookkeeping business would be bigger than it is by now.
 I have five clients in total.
 Since I started the project, it's less than I would have hoped for.
 In my first year of running the business, the first time, I had 10 clients by the end of the 12 month period.
 My income was $11,000 a month.
 Unfortunately, I was bit disappointed, but as of now, my annual income is $17,000 a year.
 I have had five clients.
 Three of them are ongoing and recurring clients.
 I was a little bit disappointed and you might be a bit disappointed hearing this.

 You might have thought, “Oh gosh, Amy, I thought you were going to be a little bit better at growing the business.”
 Now, unfortunately, I really haven't committed the time to the business that I should have and that I would have liked to.
 Because what happened is, as you can imagine, so after, I think, 900 comments on that post and all the people in the project, we've got about 500 people doing the bookkeeping project.
 What's happened as a result is, once I started this project, Savvy absolutely and completely exploded.
 I have been up to my eyeballs here for the past … I started it in January.
-From February onward it's like gosh, I would say our business at Savvy has multiplied by two … I don't know how to explain it, 2.5 clients.
-We're making two and a half clients as much income and two and a half clients as much work.
-Well, actually, probably more than two and a half clients as much work because I had to employ more staff.
+From February onward it's like gosh, I would say our business at Savvy has multiplied by two … I don't know how to explain it, 2.5 times.
+We're making two and a half times as much income and two and a half times as much work.
+Well, actually, probably more than two and a half times as much work because I had to employ more staff.
 I've gone through the hiring process.
 We've had to go through our final, their templates and things like that.

-I was really hoping to dedicate a day a week for the bookkeeping business, and I really did that.
+I was really hoping to dedicate a day a week for the bookkeeping business, and I rarely did that.
 There were some weeks where I didn't do anything, but really, I think … Oh gosh, I could probably tell you how many hours I've worked on the bookkeeping business.
 I think that's [inaudible 00:12:07].
 I'm going to guess it's about 20 hours in total.
 Yeah, obviously, as you can see, I haven't really wholeheartedly committed to this, but I just wasn't able because I had to really manage the hiring process in Savvy, also refining all of our processes for Savvy.
 Because what happened is, as we had this influx of clients, what happened from there is that everybody … Really, what we needed to do is really refine our processes more and that kind of thing.
 Anyway, everything's stabilized at Savvy now.
 We've actually relaunched our pricing programs called, Pricing for Profit now.
 That's kicked off.
 We're doing monthly group sessions and things like that.
 That's really been fantastic.

 Unfortunately, poor little bookkeeping business fell by the wayside.
 Well, I was feeling down on myself and I was feeling a bit embarrassed.
 I was thinking “How am I going to go to the whole community and go, ‘Guys, I suck.
-I've only got $17,000 and new income from this.'”
+I've only got $17,000 annual income from this.'”
 I thought, “Hang on a second.”
 Look, this depends on where you're at in your business.
 Some of you are probably thinking, “Gosh, Amy, I make more than that in a month.”
 A lot of our clients at Savvy make more than that but some of you might be thinking, “I would love to make $17,000 a year from my bookkeeping business and only work this year.”
 The cool thing about that, I mean, does that work out?
 I've just got my calculator here.
 17,000 divided by 20 hours.
 I just got paid $850 an hour.
 How good is that?
 Now, obviously, I didn't receive all of that because I had to give it to my staff, but what actually worked out, I sat down and I thought “Okay, does it really matter how big my business is?
 What actually matters is, is that possible?”

 I went through.
 I've got this fantastic template, which I've actually spent … I've worked on it all weekend and just actually made it a lot better as I was working through it and updating my own data in there.
 I originally went and thought I'd restart the business.
 My goal, I thought, “Oh, yeah, I'm going to aim for $500,000 in the first year, and then I change it to $100,000.”
 Because I thought, “All right, well, I don't really have the capacity to do that.”
 As you can see, from what I said before, I can be a little bit impulsive and not really think things through.
 Sometimes I'll just go like “Okay, let's just pick a number out of thin air and start working towards it and then just see what happens.”
 Yeah, for me, I was like “Oh okay, $17,000 annual income.”
 That's a bit disappointing, but I thought, “Well, that's $17,000 that I'm going to continue to get every year, but I need to look at the bigger picture of this.
 Is the business profitable?
 How are we doing?”